-21 Ofcom may withhold material it believes to be confidential, market sensitive or legally privileged or that it is under some other legal obligation to protect from disclosure.
+24 Ofcom may (in investigating and publishing its Adjudication) withhold material it believes to be confidential, market sensitive or legally privileged or that it is under some other legal obligation to protect from disclosure.
 In such cases, the broadcaster will be notified that relevant material has been withheld and the reasons why.